sc0ttdav3y/arduino/README.md

 ## ldr_light_meter

-Plug in an light-dependent resistor and a bunch of LEDs and measure your light level.
+Plug in a light-dependent resistor and a bunch of LEDs and measure your light level.